Skip to main content

 No. The current property owner will not receive compensation from the property transaction.
 The FAQ above has details about compensation to recover a portion of past cleanup costs.

-No. If DEQ approves the Prospective Purchaser Agreement, Portland Botanical Gardens will have one year to raise enough funds to demonstrate financial ability to follow through on development plans.
+No. Portland Botanical Gardens has one year from the date the PPA was signed to raise enough funds to demonstrate financial ability to follow through on development plans.
 DEQ determined this figure is $3 million.
 If DEQ approves the property transaction, Portland Botanical Gardens must pay DEQ $1.195 million upon taking ownership to compensate for a portion of the cleanup costs.

 Has DEQ been in conversation with Tribes about future reuse of the property?

-Yes, DEQ is participating in discussions with representatives of Tribes interested in the future of the site.
+Yes.
+DEQ has engaged in discussions with representatives of Tribes interested in the future of the site.
 This includes formal consultation and informal discussions.
-DEQ's outreach since receiving Portland Botanical Gardens' PPA application also includes exclusive meetings with Tribal representatives to share updates, answer questions and take their input for consideration.
+DEQ's outreach since receiving Portland Botanical Gardens' PPA application included exclusive meetings with Tribal representatives to share updates, answer questions and hear their input for consideration.

 Why are there concrete blocks along the beach?
 Will they stay?